jeffreykegler/old_kollos/notes/misc/strand.md

 A cause can be a terminal node or a non-terminal node.

-By convention,
+Predictions never have predecessors.
+With one exception,
-predictions never have predecessors, but, with one exception, predictions have causes.
+predictions have causes.
 In the initial parse,
 the prediction of the start rule will not have a cause.
-All other predictions of Earley items will have causes.
+All other predictions have causes.
-In the case of a non-nucleotide rule, the cause of an Earley item prediction is the medial rule from which it was created.
+In the case of a non-nucleotide rule, the cause of an prediction is the medial rule from which it was created.

-In the case of a nucleotide rule, the cause of an Earley item is a bocage node -- the forward nucleotide node from which the Earley item was created.
+Readers familiar with
+the links as currently implemented in
+Marpa's current implementation
+should be aware that
+the scheme described here differs.
+Marpa currently does not track links for predictions, but for the implementation of strand parsing, it will need to.
+Among other reasons,
+strand parsing will require a
+garbage collection scheme for its memory management, and safe garbage collection will require that all the nodes required for the creation of a bocage node be its children.

 ## Adding a node to the bocage

 Nodes are added to the bocage using the psuedo-code function `Add-node-to-bocage(node)`.
-The `node` argument of `Add-node-to-bocage(node)` is a fully formed node, often including links into the current bocage, but which is not yet in the bocage data structure.
+The `node` argument of `Add-node-to-bocage(node)` must be a bocage node which is a fully formed "tuple", and which includes all of its links, but which is not yet part of the bocage.

 When adding a node to a bocage, no node is ever added twice.
 A memoization is used to prevent this.

-If `Add-node-to-bocage(node)` is called for a node already in the prefix bocage, its links are added to the already-existing node, provided that no link is ever added twice.
+If `Add-node-to-bocage(new-node)` is called for a node already in the prefix bocage,
+`new-node` itself is ignored is favor of the existing node, but the links of `new-node` are examined.
+Call the existing node, `old-node`.
+If a link of `new-node`
+is not identical to a link
+already in `old-node`,
+it is added
+to `old-node`.
+A node is never allowed to have two identical links.

 ## Archetypal strand parsing